nathan-fiscaletti/coattail-go/README.md

 ## Architecture
 ![Architecture](./arch.png)

+## Me trying to explain what the hell this is

+Maybe it's a PuSub style remote execution and communication mechanism for a distributed system built on a peer-to-peer architecture.
+Could be practical implemented as a communication mechanism for microservices as a competitor to gRPC or REST.

 ### Actions & Receivers

 Actions and receivers are small blocks of code that you integrate in your Coattail instance.
 They are the building blocks of the Coattail system.